1-8192/MyLogger/README.md

 # MyLoggger Assignment Overview

 This is the Final Project for BU MET CS 665.
 The project is a Java application that demonstrates the use of design patterns.
+The new design patterns not covered in the course that were implemented are Builder, Chain of Responsibility, and Flyweight.
+The additional design patterns covered in the course are Decorator, Observer, and Singleton.
 The MyLogger application is a light-weight logging system that allows logging messages at different severity levels.
 SFL4J is the industry standard
 Java logger, but has shown serious security vulnerabilities in the past.
 MyLogger is a simple logging system that is easy to implement and use.